What is Merchant Discount Rate (MDR)?

 STEP 3: Authorization Request to Card Issuer

-The payment processor or payment gateway like Razorpay sends an authorization request to the card issuer.
+The payment processor or top payment gateway in india like Razorpay sends an authorization request to the card issuer.

 STEP 4: Authorization Granted or Denied by Card Issuer